martin-ockajak/automorph/docs/Web-RPC.md

 Web-RPC is an attempt to demonstrate that the REST-compatible remote API functionality required by web applications and online services can be achieved without effectivelly ending up designing a RPC protocol for each API.

-Web-RPC can be understood to be all of the following:
+Web-RPC can be understood to be any of the following:
 * Minimalistic sibling of [JSON-RPC](https://www.jsonrpc.org/specification) using HTTP as transport protocol
 * RPC protocol supporting various practical mechanisms often provided by typical REST APIs
 * REST-style protocol prescribing a standard way to represent data and meta-data in REST API requests and responses